uwnrg/uwnrg.github.io/README.md

 Live on [uwnrg.org](http://uwnrg.org)

 ### History
-Initially created by [Sahibjot Saggu](http://www.sahibjot.me/), but is now developed and maintained by the UW_NRG controls team.
+Developed and maintained by the UW_NRG controls team.
+Initially created by [Sahibjot Saggu](http://www.sahibjot.me/), but has since been completely rewritten.

 ### Libraries and Frameworks
-The site is static, and uses JQuery and (will use) Bootstrap for ease of development.
+This website is static and currently has Bootstrap and JQuery.
+Upcoming plans are to use NodeJS to populate data members.